quarter-pounder/extra-runner/README.md

 - No config registry system
 - No full monitoring stack
 - No domain-based architecture
-- Focused on x86_64 Ubuntu laptops
+- Focused on x86_64 Fedora Server laptops

 ## License